 Built for recurring, multi-step processes.
 The agent carries context forward and uses tools between turns.

-Here is the part that is easy to overlook: switching from a chat app to an agent runtime does not automatically make your workflow better.
+Switching from a chat app to an agent runtime does not automatically make your workflow better.
 A persistent agent with tool access still produces poor results if the instructions are vague, the role is too broad, or the task design is unclear.

 The runtime provides the infrastructure — memory, tools, scheduling, persistence.
 But the quality of the work depends on how you define the agent's role, what instructions you give it, which tools you enable, and how you review its output.
 A well-instructed agent in a basic chat tool can outperform a poorly instructed agent in a full runtime.